----------------------------------------

 At runtime, you can view the currently effective preference settings from the menu Help, About.
 The Details pane includes a tab that lists all preference settings in the same format that is used by the settings.ini file.
 You can copy settings that you need to change from the display into your settings file.

-Settings loaded via either the -settings .. command line option or the Import Preferences button are stored in the user location (see Locations).
-They remain effective until different settings are loaded or the user location is deleted.
-It is therefore not necessary to always run the application with the same -settings .. command line option.
-Just invoking with the command line option once or using the Import Preferences button once suffices to load settings.
-In practice, however, it is advisable to include the -settings .. command line option in a site-specific application start script.
-This way, new users do not need to remember to once start with the option, and existing users will benefit from changes to the settings file.
+Settings loaded via the -settings .. command line option only remain effective while the application is running.
+It is therefore necessary to always run the application with the same -settings .. command line option to get the same results.
+In practice, it is advisable to include the -settings .. command line option in a site-specific application start script or add them to a site-specific product as detailed below.
+This way, new users do not need to remember any command line settings because they are applied in the launcher script or bundled into the product.

 Conceptually, preference settings are meant to hold critical configuration parameters like the control system network configuration.
 They are configured by system administrators, and once they are properly adjusted for your site, there is usually no need to change them.